-All areas of the business have a responsibility to inform the Internal Audit Function, CEO, CRO and Compliance Manager of deficiencies in controls, losses that are sustained, or a definite suspicion concerning irregularities.
+All areas of the business have a responsibility to inform the Internal Audit Function, CEO CRO and Head of Compliance of deficiencies in controls, losses that are sustained, or a definite suspicion concerning irregularities.

 A number of external parties contribute to the achievement of ECCU's objectives as outsourced service providers.